TechWatching/techwatching.dev/input/posts/sqlclient-active-directory-authent.md

 As you can see this code is only 26 lines long:
 - there is only one route, that returns the Product identifiers and names from the table `[SalesLT].[Product]` of the database created with the previous Azure CLI script
-- the SQL query is done by using the micro ORM [Dapper](https://github.com/DapperLib/Dapper) which really simplifies the boilerplate code to query an sql database while keeping performance
+- the SQL query is done by using the micro ORM [Dapper](https://github.com/DapperLib/Dapper) which simplifies the boilerplate code to query an SQL database while keeping performance
 - the result of the SQL query is mapped to a record class `Product` which is declared in one line
 - the code uses `Microsoft.Data.SqlClient` v3.0.0 with the `Active Directory Default` authentication mode

 <img src="/posts/images/sqlclient_minapi_1.png" class="img-fluid centered-img">

->🗨 To keep things simple, I am connecting to the database with the my Azure AD account which is admin of the sql server.
+>🗨 To keep things simple, I am connecting to the database with the Azure AD account which is an admin of the SQL server.
 But I could also have assigned a role with lower permissions to my account, see [here](https://docs.microsoft.com/en-us/azure/app-service/app-service-web-tutorial-connect-msi#grant-permissions-to-managed-identity) for more information on how to do that.
 # To conclude

 While building an application interacting with Azure we often neglect to use mechanisms like Azure AD authentication that remove the need for secrets.
 But as we have seen in this article some libraries like `Microsoft.Data.Sql.Client` or the Azure SDKs allow us to do that quite easily.
 I love how connecting to an Azure SQL Database in C# is becoming more simple and more secure at the same time.